marulkan/cesnet-hive/README.markdown

 Idea in this module is to do only one thing - setup Hive SW - and not limit generic usage of this module by doing other stuff.
 You can have your own repository with Hadoop SW, you can select which Kerberos implementation, Java version, or database puppet module to use.

-On other hand this leads to some limitations as mentioned in [Setup Requirements](#setup-requirements) section and usage is more complicated - you may need site-specific puppet module together with this one.
+On other hand this leads to some limitations as mentioned in [Setup Requirements](#setup-requirements) section and usage is more complicated - you may need site-specific puppet module together with this one, like [cesnet-site\_hadoop](https://forge.puppetlabs.com/cesnet/site_hadoop).

 <a name="development"></a>
 ##Development